lucapompei/k8s-cluster/jenkins-cicd/README.md

 - gitUrl: The project git url
 - gitBranch: The project git branch to use to run CI/CD
 - gitTag: The project git tag to use to run CI/CD
+- gitTestBranch (default 'develop'): The local git branch to use to know if push on test environment
+- gitCollBranch (default 'release'): The local git branch to use to know if push on coll environment
+- gitProdBranch (default 'master'): The local git branch to use to know if push on prod environment

 Build data
 - jdkVersion (default: OpenJDK-11): The JDK to use to build the project
+- customMavenProfile: A custom maven profile to use for building phase

 Kubernetes data
 - toKubernetes (default: false): Indicates whether the deployment is directed to Kubernetes